 6. Kustomer: AI-powered customer service CRM platform

-Following Freshdesk, Kustomer provides advanced AI agents for different customer service functions, boosting overall productivity.
+Kustomer provides advanced AI agents for different customer service functions, boosting overall productivity.
 You can also build custom AI agents tailored to your specific workflows and systems without any complex technical setup.

 On top of that, Kustomer enables you to build your self-service channels to scale customer support, reduce costs, and free up agent time for more creative and productive tasks.
 It’s an excellent tool for omnichannel communication — especially for businesses looking to integrate sales and customer support processes closely.

-- AI agents for customers and reps
+- Uses AI to assist both customers and agents

 7. Help Scout: Best for email-based customer support

-Following Kustomer, Help Scout is a customer support platform designed for small to mid-sized businesses that want a simpler, more personal way to manage customer conversations.
+Help Scout is a customer support platform designed for small to mid-sized businesses that want a simpler, more personal way to manage customer conversations.
 Unlike traditional help desk software like Zendesk or Freshdesk, Help Scout provides a shared inbox that looks and feels like a regular email client — but with powerful collaboration and automation features.

 One of Help Scout’s strong points is its ease of setup and maintenance.
 You don’t need complex technical skills to deploy the software and onboard your support team.
 It also offers a free plan that’s valuable for smaller organizations.